 My knowledge of the Church of Latter-day Saints is limited, but if you are a member, visiting the St. George Temple may be an appealing option.
 This temple was finished in 1877 and was actually the LDS church’s first temple in Utah.
 I believe that only LDS members can enter the temple, but the rest of us can admire the architecture from the outside, or step into the Temple Visitors’ Center.

 Please note that this temple is due to be closed for renovation and additional construction starting in November 2019.
 Keep an eye on the temple website if you want to visit, to know whether it’s open.

 Historic Walking Tour

-Swing by the Greater Zion “Greater Zion Visitors Center in ‘downtown’ St. George (using that term loosely) to pick up a brochure for a self-guided walking tour through the city’s historic sites (not using the term historic loosely).
+Swing by the Greater Zion “Greater Zion Visitor Center in downtown St. George (using that term loosely) to pick up a brochure for a self-guided walking tour through the city’s historic sites (not using the term historic loosely).

 Zion National Park

-If you’re planning a trip to Zion National Park, I’ve got a guide on how to make the most of just one day in the park.
+If you’re planning a trip to Zion National Park for the first time, I’ve got a guide on how to make the most of just one day in the park.
 It’s easy to extend the suggestions there for a multi-day visit.
 (Happy trails!)